sukumars321/Grind120/LinkedList/ZLinkedList.md

 29. [234] Palindrome Linked List - https://algo.monster/liteproblems/234
     This problem is basically combination of above to problem and and one extra comparison of values, I got confused on starting element of second half, need to correct that.

+    [19] Remove Nth Node From End of List - https://leetcode.ca/2015-12-19-19-Remove-Nth-Node-From-End-of-List/ Best example of using dummyhead and fast and slow pointer technique. work the edge cases 1 or 2 elements in pen and paper.